phanikumaratyam/phanikumaratyam/README.md

 ### Hi there 👋

 I am Phani Kumar Atyam.
-I am currently pursuing my Masters degree in Computer Science and Engineering at The Ohio State University.
+I am pursuing my Masters degree in Computer Science and Engineering at The Ohio State University and working as a Graduate Reasearch Associate at the Center for Urban and Regional Analytics at the OSU.

 I am currently looking for a full-time opportunity in Software Engineering/ Data Science where I could be able to put all my skills and experience in action and thereby help in improving the business of the company.